Battling the Heat, the Tools for Survival

 Predators are a worry when the chickens are allowed to free roam, but let’s face it, confined chickens in 116+ temperatures is a death sentence in these parts.
 I take my chances, keep an eye on them, and hope during the day predators won’t be actively looking for food until sundown.

 Chickens like to dig holes, don’t discourage this.
 It’s their instinct to find cooler ground.
 They will look for anywhere water has been and choose that spot as the ideal place to settle into.
 Help them out, dump their drinkers in the same place every day, or leave a hose in the shade on a tiny drip.

 Keep the drinkers clean and offer COLD water during the day.
 Chickens aren’t fond of hot drinking water.
 Large drinkers will stay colder longer, but I also use shallow buckets or bowls so I can add a chunk of ice during the day.
-The worst choice for a water source (where it’s super hot) are nipple drinkers, here’s why…
+The worst choice for a water source (where it’s super hot) is nipple drinkers, here’s why…

 Avoid Nipple Drinkers

 Nipple drinkers are neat gadgets, but if you live in an oven, forget using them, especially the type with those tiny drinker cups.
 The water in the small cups gets way too hot and chickens avoid using them.
 Using nipples is just as useless in my opinion.
 The water in the container itself may be cool, but the water sitting in the lines heats up fast, and your birds won’t drink enough to stay hydrated.